bcrowell/entropy/README.md

            at different temperatures.
 * max_time - Maximum time, in minutes, for which the simulation will run (default=10).
 * torus - Use the topology of a torus, i.e., balls that go off one side of the box "wrap around."
-* gx - a numerical value for gravity in the x direction (default=0)
+* gx - a numerical value for gravity in the x direction (default=0); units are box height per second squared
 * gy - similar for y
 * island - put an island in the middle of the box, as in Sinai's billiards